Calbabreaker/yacpm/README.md

 ## Features

-- No need to install program; just use the cmake file
+-   No need to install a program; just include the cmake file
 -   Only fetch required directories (using git sparse-checkout) unlike tradtitional git submodules
 -   Library code is in project direcory so library code can be easily accessed
 -   Can specify other libraries not found in default packages

 ## Usage